Updated: Apr 21

 When in doubt, feel free to give all the apparatuses a try and decide for yourself!
 Aerial arts (on all apparatuses) are a great opportunity for growth and strength.
 We are here to help you when you are ready to explore a deeper connection with what your body is capable of, so don't wait to get booked for a class, or give us a shout immediately!

 Authored by Mindy Cochran.
 Mindy is the founder of Kalispell’s Levitation Nation Aerial Studio, where the catch phrase “fitness is fun” is embodied alongside a culture of movement & women empowerment.
 Mindy is also a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy.